 Dr Hugh Whitehead and his colleagues at the New Zealand Dairy Research Institute realised that if the dairy industry in that country was to produce close-textured cheese, free from taste and body defects and manufactured within a consistent time period that it would be necessary to use standardised starter cultures.
 They also realised that they needed to prevent problems arising from the growth of 'wild' lactic acid bacteria and spoilage organisms in the raw milk and introduced pasteurisation of milk for cheese manufacture.

-Whitehead and his colleagues isolated lactic streptococci, known known as lactococci, from the undefined, mixed strain cultures and identified a number of single strains that could be used on their own to produce quality Cheddar cheese.
+Whitehead and his colleagues isolated lactic streptococci, now known as lactococci, from the undefined, mixed strain cultures and identified a number of single strains that could be used on their own to produce quality Cheddar cheese.

 While the use of single strains of lactococci was initially very successful, instances in which the starter completely stopped producing acid with the resultant complete failure of the cheesemaking process were soon encountered.
-The New Zealand cheesemaker termed this the 'pack up' phenomenon for obvious reasons.
+The New Zealand cheesemakers termed this the 'pack up' phenomenon for obvious reasons.
 The term 'dead vats' was used to describe the non-acidifying curds in the vats.

 Viruses obligately parasitic on bacteria were discovered independently by Frederick Twort in 1915 and Felix d'Herelle in 1917.
 However, it was d'Herelle who first used the term bacteriophages ("eaters of bacteria") to describe viruses for bacteria.